PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Settting Up the Tank Object

-Before we can setup the game-scene we have to make a detour to the *Tank.cs* class.
+Before we can set up the game-scene we have to make a detour to the *Tank.cs* class.
 Here we are going to create an empty method, which we'll use to finish setting up the *GameController.cs* class in the next section.

-To setup the tank we'll need three attributes, which will be stored by each player’s tank:
+To set up the tank we'll need three attributes, which will be stored by each player’s tank:
 1. The spawn-position of the tank.
 2. Whether or not this tank is the player or not.
 3. A reference to the player’s score text-field.